efleming13/MathsProblems/content/facilitator/minimax.md

 ## Introduction

 These games provide a introduction to the *MiniMax Algorithm*, an important tool in computer science and “game theory”.
-The Minimax Algorithm is a method to work out the best way to act in order to minimise loses, or to achieve the *best outcome in a worstcase scenario* (like if our opponent plays optimally).
+The MiniMax Algorithm is a method to work out the best way to act in order to minimise loses, or to achieve the *best outcome in a worstcase scenario* (like if our opponent plays optimally).

 The first game is deliberately simpler, and hopefully students will be able to apply the same principles to a more complicated example in the second game (see Extension Section).